💳 Pay 2x free of charge for purchases over €70

 4. Spices and herbs

-Turmeric, ginger and garlic are your best friends for reducing inflammation and soothing aches and pains.
+Turmeric, ginger, and garlic are your best friends for reducing inflammation and soothing pain.

-5. But above all: foods that are easy to digest!
+5. But also and above all: foods that you digest easily!

-Just because a food is anti-inflammatory or antioxidant, doesn't mean it's easily digestible for you.
-For example, some women have trouble digesting quinoa, even though it's recommended.
+Indeed, it is not because a food is anti-inflammatory or antioxidant that it is easily digestible for you.
+For example, some women have difficulty digesting quinoa even though it is recommended.

-So don't hesitate to keep a food diary to identify the foods you digest best and give them priority!
+So don't hesitate to keep a food diary to identify the foods that you digest best and favor them!

 6. Complete your daily routine with our probiotics developed for endometriosis